Asfiashub/OAKS-task-round-2-/README.md

-# SheetalTrack — Dairy Co-op Milk Chilling & Spoilage Tracker
+# Milkvault — Dairy Co-op Milk Chilling & Spoilage Tracker

 ## Overview

-SheetalTrack is a mobile-friendly web application for dairy collection agents.
+MilkVault is a mobile-friendly web application for dairy collection agents.
 It helps record milk deliveries, monitor cooling time, identify spoilage risk, and manage milk added to the shared vat.

 The application uses a single `index.html` file with Firebase Firestore.
 When Firestore is connected, all agents can see the same batch information and updates.